Nik-Zainal-Group/signature.tools.lib/README.md

 Functions for Indels Classification

-- **```vcfToIndelsClassification(...)```** converts a VCF file containing indels into a data frame where the indels are classfied.
+- **```vcfToIndelsClassification(...)```** converts a VCF file containing indels into a data frame where the indels are classified.
 Also returns a summary of count and proportion of the various classes of indels.

 Functions for HRDetect